-Is claimant eligible under the Lanterman Developmental Disabilities Services Act (Lanterman Act) to obtain financial assistance from the regional center for funding insurance copayments for his cognitive behavioral therapy (CBT)?
+Is claimant eligible under the Lanterman Developmental Disabilities Services Act (Lanterman Act) to obtain financial assistance from the regional center for funding insurance copayments for his cognitive behavioral therapy (CBT) and neurological physical therapy (NPT)?

 EVIDENCE RELIED UPON

 In reaching this decision, the ALJ relied upon NLACRC's exhibits 1 through 27; claimant's exhibits A and B; and the testimony of the following witnesses: Consumer Service Coordinator Tami Dolin; Consumer Services Manager Silvia Renteria-Haro; and Mother.